For this Puerto Rican, living in Minnesota can be a trying experience.

 As a geek, I get to play with a gadget.

-I’m also able to soothe my OCD by tidying up with oh-so-messy Mother Nature has wrought.
+I soothe my OCD by tidying up with oh-so-messy Mother Nature has wrought, which relaxes me like you wouldn’t believe.

-I inevitably run into one or more of my beloved neighbors, whom I otherwise don’t see during hibernation season.
+And I inevitably run into one or more of my nice neighbors, which tends to be a less-frequent occurrence during hibernation season.

-I’m hardly the only one to do so.
-As I’m clearing the snow in front of my neighbor Pete’s house, he’s liable to be doing the same at the alleyway entrance to my garage.
+I am hardly the only one in the ‘hood to brandish a mechanized snow-removal apparatus.
+As I’m removing the snow in front of my neighbor Pete’s house, he’s liable to be doing the same at the alleyway entrance to my garage.

-Other neighbors — Brock, Mike, Powell and David, to name a few — also have snowblowers and will often tackle the sidewalks, driveways and other snow-packed spaces near their homes.
+Other neighbors — Brock, Mike, Powell and David, to name a few — have snowblowers and will often tackle sidewalks, driveways and other snow-packed spaces.

-You’d almost think this a testosterone-fueled snow-clearing competition, but we are not that organized.
-There is not a lot of coordination but, as if by magic, sidewalk snow tends to get eradicated in a roughly four-block radius soon after every snow event.
+You’d almost think this a testosterone-fueled competition, but we are not that organized.
+There’s little coordination but, as if by magic, sidewalk snow tends to get eradicated in a roughly four-block radius soon after every snow event.
+No charge.